sarafen/charlie/ROADMAP.md

 - need to add sort_by_direction (ASC, DESC), to archive config (possibly feed, but not seeing a proper usecase there?)
 - update LICENSE
 - template cascade stops at index.ms instead of page.ms
+- Mustache folder name is case-sensitive and that does not work well on a case-sensitive system.
+- posts dir can't be empty, throws array offset error.
+- set a DOCUMENT_ROOT constant instead of relying on the default global, which is not available on some shared hosing environments.